-15. My map is taking a long time to upload - is there a problem?
+14. My map is taking a long time to upload - is there a problem?

-The Launch Maps option on the Welcome Page was included as part of the changes for 2017 in addition to being able to open your map from within the application.
+The Launch Maps option on the Welcome Page is available in addition to being able to open your map from within the application.
 It does take slightly longer for the maps to load from the Launch Maps link when compared to launching the maps in the main part of the application.
 This is because while the applicant is answering the initial questions the map functionality is loading in the background.
 Therefore by the time the applicant gets to Step 3 of the application the maps are ready to load almost immediately.